 - Glass pie plates work well for homemade Oreo crusts.

-- Serve the pie frozen and store the leftovers in the freezer.
+- Serve it frozen and store the leftovers in the freezer for up to 1 month.

-- If you must keep the pie out of the freezer for a long time, put the pie dish in a larger dish filled with ice to help keep it cold.
+- If you must keep it out of the freezer for a long time, put the dish in a larger dish filled with ice to help keep it cold.